jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 [libcluster:example] connected to :node1@node1
 ```

 Wonderful!
-Now our two nodes are connected at start up thanks to libcluster.
+Now our two nodes are connected at start up thanks to Libcluster.

 # Connecting Dockers using DNS autodiscovery